Heimdal

 Introducing Atera

-Atera is an IT management platform that supports MSPs to monitor, manage and automate IT networks.
+Atera is an all-in-one RMM and PSA (Professional Services Automation) platform that supports MSPs to monitor, manage and automate IT networks.

 With Atera, MSPs can conduct all manner of RMM activities, including ticketing, managing alerts, patch management, remote device control, helpdesk, reporting and more.